panjan/blog/_drafts/heater.md

 ![smart heating](/assets/heating/heating.jpg)

 This article will show you how to make your ordinary electric heater smarter.
 You'll be able to set timers, control it with your phone, Alexa and Google Home.
 Finally, we'll integrate it to the home automation hub [Home Assistant](https://www.home-assistant.io/).
+No more getting up when you feel cosy and want to turn on the heating!

 ## Parts and Materials